sarangisarang/hotel-booking/README.md

 # Workspace.xml file
 Tracking of local changes to the workspace.xml file can be prevented with the: git update-index --assume-unchanged .idea/workspace.xml command

+# Docker Image
+- create docker image. run this command where Dockerfile is located! docker build --tag=hotels-api:latest .
+- run docker image as container. run this command where Dockerfile is located! docker run -p8888:8080 hotels-api:latest